The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: to leave.
+Definitions include: to steal another person's clientele.

-Definitions include: to fart.
+Definitions include: shiny, used to describe jewelry.

-Definitions include: very ugly.
+Definitions include: extremely bored.

 How common is this slang?